ghanvert/AcceleratorModule/README.md

 NOTE: Some features might not be tested and could cause problems.
 Feel free to open an issue or send a PR to fix any problem found.

 AcceleratorModule will take care of the heavy lifting of distributed training on many GPUs.
 Accelerate is quite simple, and it has many adventages over PyTorch Lightning, mainly because it doesn't abstract the low level part of the training loop, so you can customize it however you want.
 The main idea of this little project is to have a standard way to make distributed training.
 This module let's you:
-- Define the logic involved for training.
+- Define the logic involved for training, validation and test.
-- Define the logic involved for evaluation.
+- Define the logic involved to calculate different metrics in a simple and reduced manner.
 - Save checkpoints to recover training progress.
-- Save best model by evaluating best average validation loss at the end of every epoch.
+- Early stopping by evaluating any best average metric.
-- Define the hyperparameters in a simple YAML file.
+- Define the hyperparameters in a simple YAML file or HyperParameters object.
-- Visualize training progress using TensorBoard (train and validation losses in one graph).
+- Visualize training progress using any supported tracker.
+- Manipulate how often are checkpoints done, evaluations, logging, model saving, etc.
+- Easily set an experimental environment by calling **set_seed** function.
+- Train **transformers** standard models with a few lines of code.
-- And more...
+- And more.

 ## Installation
 AcceleratorModule is available via pip: